-This article, written by Chris Gersten, was formerly posted on the web site, famlibeta.com.
+Chris Gersten wrote this article.
+It was formerly posted on the web site, famlibeta.com.

 — ALSO —

-For a list of Do’s and Don’ts, which can help you in your marital relationship to text each other, please click onto the Growthtrac.com web site link to read:
+For a list of Do’s and Don’ts, which can help you in your marital relationship to text each other, please click onto the Marriagetrac.com web site link to read:

-And then here’s one more blog, written by Maggie Reyes, that gives additional tips you might find helpful:
+And then Maggie Reyes gives additional tips in this article that you might find insightful:

 If you have additional tips to help others, please “Join the Discussion” by adding your comments below.